Vallor23/Vallor23/README.md

 > I started with software engineering because I’m passionate about solving real-world problems with technology.
 What inspires me most is building impactful tools.

 🎯 **Vision:**
-> My aim is to become a world-class developer building scalable and inclusive digital solutions” or “launch a startup that transforms education access.
+> My aim is to become a world-class developer building scalable and inclusive digital solutions.

 🛠️ **I would like to work on:**
 > open-source tools, community-focused apps, edtech platforms, AI-driven web apps.